sufiyankhanz/serif/README.md

 1. Visit the [GitHub repository for Serif](https://github.com/aprescott/serif).
 2. [Fork the repository](https://help.github.com/articles/fork-a-repo).
 3. Check out a branch on the latest master for your change: `git checkout -b master new-feature` --- do not make changes on `master`!
 Make sure that anything added or changed has a test in the `spec/` directory.
 Use the existing files as examples.
-All tests for new/changed behaviour should pass.
+All tests for new/changed behavior should pass.
 4. [Send a pull request on GitHub](https://help.github.com/articles/fork-a-repo), including a description of what you've changed.

 # Developing Serif